top of page

 Interested in becoming a member of Peace Church?

 Interested in becoming a member of Peace Church?
-Join one of our two-part Membership Classes from 8-9 AM in the Venue to learn about our theology, philosophy, and how to get involved.
+Join one of our Membership Classes from 12-2 PM in the Chapel to learn about our theology, philosophy, and how to get involved.
 Childcare is provided.
 After completing both classes, you'll meet with a zone elder to finalize your membership.
-For more information on baptism, profession of faith, and upcoming membership classes, see below or contact membership@peacechurch.cc.
+Click here to register for a membership class.
+For more specific questions about baptism, profession of faith, or upcoming membership classes, contact membership@peacechurch.cc.

 Screenshot 2024-05-29 at 4.10.55 PM.jpg